7 Keys to Victory in New York Giants' Week 2 Matchup

 Given Perkins' continued struggles and those of the offensive line, giving Darkwa more of a chance to run the ball to find out if he can keep up a respectable pace can't hurt at this point.

 Life without receiver Odell Beckham Jr. sure hasn't been pretty for the Giants, has it?

-Since joining the Giants in 2014, Beckham has missed six games in his career, five due to injury and one due to a suspension.
-In those games, the Giants have been outscored by their opponents 159-123, ad have gone 2-4 in those games.
+Since joining in 2014, Beckham has missed six games in his career, five due to injury and one due to a suspension.
+In those matchups, the Giants have been outscored by their opponents 159-123 and have gone 2-4 in those games.

 In the last two games Beckham has had to miss—a Week 16 suspension in 2015 and last week's regular-season opener due to a sprained ankle—the Giants were outscored 68-20.

-Good news might be coming for the Giants and Beckham though.
-Per Ian Rapoport of the NFL Network, the Giants are much more optimistic about Beckham’s chances of playing Monday night than they were last week leading up to Dallas.
+Good news might be coming for New York and Beckham, though.
+Per Ian Rapoport of the NFL Network, the Giants are much more optimistic about his chances of playing Monday night than they were last week leading up to Dallas.

 Even if the offensive line protection is inconsistent as it was last week, at least with Beckham on the field, the Giants have a receiver who can take a short pass and turn it into something more.

 Beckham hasn't worked with the team since suffering his injury August 21.
 While he has said in the past he hates missing practice, it wouldn't be a surprise if the Giants either hold him out or limit him when they return to practice Thursday to give his healing ankle even more time to stabilize.

 Whenever a player says an opponent did things to the team they weren't quite anticipating, that's usually not a good admission.